J-CF-Leung/Study_Vault/Physics/IB Physics/Optics.md

 ## The Michelson interferometer
 ![[Michelson.png]]
 - The _beam-splitter_ splits then recombines the beam
-- Interference depends on _path difference_
+- Interference depends on _path difference_, which is _2 times the difference in distance between mirror and beamsplitter_
 - Mechanical vibration can _smear_ the fringes

 - Simplest form: the beams are _focused onto a photodiode_, intensity is recorded _as a function of mirror position_ to retrieve the interference pattern